-- Reading Comprehension – Reading Comprehension questions test your abilities like understanding the meaning of words and sentences, summarizing a passage, or analyzing a text to draw conclusions from that.
+- Reading Comprehension – Reading Comprehension questions tests how well you understand the meaning of words and sentences, summarise a passage, or analyse a text to draw conclusions from that.
 Each question presents a short passage based on any general topic.
 You must carefully examine the passage to answer the questions.

-- Text Completion – Text Completion questions assess how well you interpret a text, analyze it and reason from what you have understood.
-Each question features a short passage which is five sentences long with 3 or 4 blanks.
+- Text Completion – Text Completion questions assess how well you interpret a text, analyse it and reason from what you have understood.
+Each question features a short passage — which is five sentences long — with 3 or 4 blanks.
 You must fill in these blanks by selecting the most appropriate option from a set of word choices given.

 - Sentence Equivalence – The sentence equivalence section presents a single sentence with just one blank which has to be filled.
 You have to choose the two best choices that fit the meaning of the sentence.
 The questions aim to check your ability to identify words with similar meanings.

-The Verbal Reasoning section of the GRE is scored on a range of 130-170, in 1-point increments.
+The Verbal Reasoning section of the GRE is scored on a range of 130-170 with 1-point increment.
 This, along with the Quantitative score contributes to your overall GRE score.

 Besides these sections, you can expect an unidentified section or an identified research section in the GRE paper.
-These sections are unscored and are used for research purposes of ETS.
+These sections are unscored and are used for research purposes.

-The GRE syllabus for MS and GRE syllabus for CSE is the same as the above and tests your knowledge in Quant, Verbal and Analytical writing.
+Note: The GRE syllabus for MS and GRE syllabus for CSE is the same as the above and tests your knowledge in Quant, Verbal and Analytical Writing.